adityamaltare/codergeeks-codemaster/README.md

 # codergeeks-codemaster
-This is project on 2nd problem (freelancing)
+This is project on 2nd problem (freelancing).